What to see in Bolzano and surroundings

 The Ötzi Museum in Bolzano

 Bolzano, the region's main town, is just 10 km far from Laives and is easily reachable by bus.
 Buses nr.
 110, 111 and 112 stop 50 meters from the hotel and will take you to Piazza Walther or to the train station.
 The races take place every 15 min, from 6.00 to 23.30.
+With the Bolzano-Card you can take the busses for free.

 Besides the different museums (such as the famous Ötzi Museum) and city sights, Bolzano has also wonderful porticos and nice shops to offer.
 For shopping or just for a walk.
 Enjoy Bolzano's Mediterranean flair.